sukhik/mood/pages/about.md

   key: About
   order: 1
 ---
 2020-2022 Moodboards between many projects, I keep track.
 I have a two year plan and I am opening up about it.
-The following areas are what I spend my time on.
-Everything begins in June 2020 and I will post on progress with related materials and further reading I want to keep on hand until 2022.
-I wrote the following in terms of goals.
+Everything begins in June 2020 and I will post on progress with related materials and further reading.
+I wrote the following in terms of what I am doing.

 ###### Visual, Performance Art, and Music